inlets/docs.inlets.dev/docs/uplink/become-a-provider.md

   domain: uplink.example.com

   tls:
+    issuerName: letsencrypt-prod

+    # When set, a production issuer will be generated for you
+    # to use a pre-existing issuer, set issuer.enabled=false
     issuer:
+      # Create a production issuer as part of the chart installation
+      enabled: true

-      # Email address used for ACME registration
+      # Email address used for ACME registration for the production issuer
       email: "user@example.com"

     ingress: